element-hq/policies/docs/identity-server/privacy_notice.md

 #### Third Party Identifiers you look up

 Third Party Identifiers that are looked up are logged in our application logs.
 These logs are kept for not longer than 180 days.
+This will change soon - once [https://github.com/matrix-org/sydent/issues/189](https://github.com/matrix-org/sydent/issues/189) lands we will no longer include looked-up Third Party Identifiers in the application logs.

 #### Connection Information